 Welllllll, that may be a bit of a stretch.
 As promised, here’s the bad news.
 The ketogenic diet does have its share of potential side effects.
 But not to worry.
 The majority of side effects involved are due to a short-lived adjustment period.

 Understand, anytime you ingest food you’re unaccustomed to consuming your body undergoes a period of adaptation.
 This adaptation period is when you’re likely to experience side effects known as the “keto-flu.”

 What is the “keto-flu”?

 The “keto-flu” is a natural response that occurs when the body is shifting from a sugar burning machine to a fat burning machine.
 It’s essentially a reactionary period of withdrawal.
-In fact, some claim that keto flu symptoms feel similar to withdrawing from an addictive substance.
-And well that makes sense to me considering sugar is an addictive substance.
+In fact, some claim that keto flu symptoms feel similar to withdrawing from an addictive substance— which makes sense considering sugar IS an addictive substance.
 So let’s take a quick look at what sorts of symptoms can be expected of the “keto-flu.”

 The following is a list of common keto-flu symptoms:

 Now that we know what to expect, let’s discuss what’s occurring on a physiological level during this period of withdrawal.

 Once we understand what’s causing the keto symptoms in the first place we stand a better chance of preparing ourselves and combatting symptoms when they arise.

 Dr. Jockers claims, “Although there are a variety of symptoms that can arise during keto adaptation, they mostly manifest from the same three underlying causes.
 While these three causes are seemingly different, they are actually all related.
 When becoming keto-adapted initially, your body has been running on sugar for years.
 When you suddenly switch to fats, your body has to essentially build the cellular machinery necessary to generate and utilize ketone bodies as a fuel source.”

 So here they are, Dr. Jockers 3 common causes of keto side effects: